Development of Grand Theft Auto V: Re-release

 Art director Aaron Garbut said the addition of first-person inspired the enhanced version's graphical upgrade.
 Remodelled cars feature interior effects including functional speedometers, fuel gauges and dashboard handbrake lights.
 The team added new particle and lighting effects, "like fireflies at night in the countryside, or ambient light pollution over Los Santos at night", according to Garbut.
 Red Dead Redemption inspired the team to add more vegetation to "break up the hard edges [and] straight lines" of the open world.
 The original version's vegetation was replaced with more detailed equivalents in the enhanced version.
 An upgraded weather system lets tree branches and leaves blow realistically in the wind.
-The team hand placed weeds along fences and walls, and placed grass over many of the open world's terrains.
+The team hand-placed weeds along fences and walls and placed grass over many of the open world's terrains.
 They then layered foliage, rocks and litter over the grass.
 An upgraded screen space ambient occlusion (SSAO) system renders new particle, shadow and weather effects, such as volumetric fog or neon reflections in cars at night.
 The ambient light pollution over nighttime Los Santos may dissipate in poor weather.
 A dynamic depth of field system sharpens and softens images to emulate camera autofocus, and improved shaders produce new colours in skin and terrain textures.

 Initial PC version development began in parallel with PlayStation 3 and Xbox 360.
-PC development later gave way as focus shifted to the console releases but eventually resumed.
+PC development later gave way as the focus shifted to the console releases but eventually resumed.
 Because the team had planned a PC version from early on, they made technical decisions in advance to facilitate later development, like support for 64-bit computing and DirectX 11.
 The art team authored their source art at high resolutions even though they needed to be compressed on the PlayStation 3 and Xbox 360, with the foresight that PC versions would display these assets uncompressed.
 These early decisions aided the PlayStation 4 and Xbox One versions' development as well, due to their similar system architectures to the PC.
 Their similarities helped the team "ramp up" to the PC version, where they could push the visuals and technology further than before.
 The PC development team consisted of members of the original team and PC specialists from Rockstar's other studios who had brought Grand Theft Auto IV, Max Payne 3 and L.A.
 Noire to the platform.
 The PC's recommended specifications are based on the game running a native 1080p resolution at 60 frames per second (fps); the team suggested 60 fps as the optimal performance benchmark.
-The PC build supports 4K resolution and uncapped framerates as well.
-The team opted to give players the choice to configure the game according to their individual system specifications.
+The PC build also supports 4K resolution and uncapped framerates.
+The team opted to give players the choice to configure the game according to their system specifications.
 Players may configure LOD draw distances, anisotropic filtering, graphics effects and so on.
 A population density slider affects the density of street-walking pedestrians and cars on the roads.